MicrosoftDocs/mixed-reality/mixed-reality-docs/spectator-view.md

 | Networking required (UNET scripting) |            ✔            |                      ✔                      |
 | Runtime setup duration               |         Instant         |                     Slow                    |

-## SpectatorView (Preview)
+## Spectator View (Preview)

 ![Marker](images/SpecViewPhoneDemo.jpg)

 ### Use cases

-- Filming holograms in HD: Using SpectatorView (Preview), you can record a mixed reality experience using an iPhone.
+- Filming holograms in HD: Using Spectator View (Preview), you can record a mixed reality experience using an iPhone.
 Record in full HD and apply anti-aliasing to holograms and even shadows.
 It is a cost-effective and quick way to capture video of holograms.
 - Live demos: Stream live mixed reality experiences to an Apple TV directly from your iPhone or iPad, lag-free!
 - Share the experience with guests: Let non-HoloLens users experience holograms directly from their phones or tablets.